U.S. flag An official website of the United States government

 Q: Must I notify FDA that I am working with IGAs in animals?

-A. In general, yes, particularly if you are working with a species traditionally consumed as food.
-Based on risk, there are some IGAs in animals for which the agency may exercise enforcement discretion and not take action against the unapproved IGA.
+A: In general, yes, particularly if you are working with a species traditionally consumed as food.
+Based on risk, there are some IGAs in animals for which the agency may exercise enforcement discretion and not expect submission of an approval application.
 For example, FDA is already exercising, and intends to continue to exercise, enforcement discretion for non-food species laboratory animals used for research.
-On a case-by-case basis, the agency may consider exercising enforcement discretion over other low-risk IGAs in animals.
+On a case-by-case basis, the agency may consider exercising enforcement discretion over other IGAs in animals where, after a review of data, we determine that we understand the product’s risks for the intended use, any identified risks are appropriately mitigated, and we have no further questions for which we would need to see additional data to address.

 Q: How early in my research should I contact FDA?